bitcoin/bitcoin/test/README.md

 - [lint](/test/lint/) which perform various static analysis checks.

 The util tests are run as part of `make check` target.
-The functional tests and lint scripts are run by the travis continuous build process whenever a pull request is opened.
-All sets of tests can also be run locally.
+The functional tests and lint scripts can be run as explained in the sections below.

 # Running tests locally